 Lettuce—a staple for any salad or BLT lover—is a cool-season green that dislikes direct sun.
 Some gardeners even shelter lettuce with shade cloth to prevent it from burning out.

-You also have a few options when it comes to planting these great salad greens to enjoy throughout the season.
-For instance, you could succession plant them or simply use the containers as a "cut and come again" garden, picking the oldest leaves as needed.
+You have a few options when it comes to planting these great salad greens as a way to enjoy it throughout the season.
+For instance, you could succession plant it or simply use the containers as a "cut and come again" garden, picking (and using) the oldest leaves as needed.

 12 of 16